TypeStrong/typedoc/site/options/configuration.md

 Specifies the plugins that should be loaded.
 By default, no plugins are loaded.
 See [Plugins](../plugins.md) for a list of available plugins.

+If using a JavaScript configuration file, the `plugin` option may be given a function which will be called to load a plugin.